Sunday, August 30, 2015

 Add 2 cups of water (or green tea.)
 Bring liquid to a boil, lower heat to a low simmer, then cover the pot.

-Cook 4-6 hours, adding water as needed.
-Meat will release a lot of liquid during cooking time.
+Cook for 4-6 hours, adding water as needed.
+The meat will release a lot of liquid during cooking time.
 Boneless and skinless pork will cook quicker, so check for tenderness after 3 hours.
 You can finish it up by baking the pork at 350 degrees for 30 to 45 minutes to get some roasted caramelized meat bits (optional.)

 Again, if you don't have banana leaves, then use green tea to steam pork with.